DHEC Issues Updated Wildfire Smoke Alert

 FOR IMMEDIATE RELEASE:

-COLUMBIA, S.C. − South Carolinians should be aware of the continued risk for health effects related to smoke that originated from wildfires burning across parts of central and western Canada and the western United States, the South Carolina Department of Health and Environmental Control (DHEC) announced today.
+COLUMBIA, S.C. − South Carolinians should be aware of the continued risk for health effects related to smoke from wildfires originating from fires burning across parts of eastern and western Canada, the South Carolina Department of Health and Environmental Control (DHEC) announced today.

 DHEC recommends individuals with respiratory health issues limit time spent outdoors to avoid the smoke.
 Keep windows and doors closed.
-If running an air conditioner, keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from getting inside.
+Run an air conditioner if you have one but keep the fresh-air intake closed and the filter clean to prevent outdoor smoke from getting inside.

 For more information, please visit DHEC's wildfires information webpage here.
 For more information about the location of these specific wildfires, please visit the EPA's Fire and Smoke Map available here.